FLUX-SE/all_docs/en_US/spat_revolution_doc/Files_&_folders.md

 * .ioconfig
 * .reverbPresets

-*.json* are the main files of SPAT Revolution: sessions are saved in this file type.
+*.json* are the main files of  _SPAT Revolution_: sessions are saved in this file type.

-To save a session, click on the "Save session" button on the Setup page, or use the shortcut <code>Ctrl + S</code> on Windows, or <code>Cmd + S</code> on Mac, on any page of SPAT Revolution.
+To save a session, click on the "Save session" button on the Setup page, or use the shortcut <code>Ctrl + S</code> on Windows, or <code>Cmd + S</code> on Mac, on any page of  _SPAT Revolution_.

 User created custom speaker arrangement(s) can be exported or imported as *.ioconfig* files in the edit speaker config window.